Cost of Living in Las Vegas, NV 2022

 Las Vegas Food Costs

-Las Vegas offers thousands of dining options, from casual diner to upscale restaurants.
+Las Vegas offers thousands of dining options, from casual diners to upscale restaurants.
 Eating out in Las Vegas will cost $15 for a meal at an inexpensive restaurant.
-A dinner for two people at a mid-range restaurant will run $70 for a three-course meal, but without alcohol or dessert.
+A dinner for two people at a mid-range restaurant will run $60 for a three-course meal, without alcohol or dessert.

 If you're a single adult with no children, you can expect to pay at least $3,792 on food a year.
 If you're a family of two working adults with one child, you can expect to pay $8,639 a year for food.

 You'll need a bigger budget if you want to savor the best of Las Vegas dining.
-Plan ahead if you're going to frequent the Michelin-star rated restaurants in Las Vegas to tantalize the palettes of foodies.
+Plan ahead if you're going to frequent the Michelin-star-rated restaurants in Las Vegas, which tantalize the palettes of foodies.

 If you're on a tight budget, you can indulge in Las Vegas' notorious all-you-can-eat buffets.
-Although rules about buffets changed during the pandemic, some are up and running or offer limited-capacity dining.
+Although rules about buffets changed during the pandemic, some are up and running or offering limited-capacity dining.